ebajcar/web10199/worksheets/worksheets/set01.md

 - Need to use variables to store values - input: how many, first/previous, second/current) - output: next/new
 - Need to use console.log to display output (process)
 - Need to use a loop to calculate (process) each new value
+- Algorithm
 	1. Declare and initialize
  	2. Display 0 - first Fibonacci nummber
  	3. Display 1 - second Fibonacci number
  	4. Calculate next value
  	5. Display current value
- 	6. If the current value is not the fifth Fibonacci number, repeat steps 4 and 5.
+ 	6. If the current value is not the fifth Fibonacci number, repeat steps iv. and v.

 ### Solution
 ```